shambhavi0608/shambhavi0608/README.md

 Hi there!
-I’m Shambhavi Trivedi, a Computer Science undergraduate at SRM University, Lucknow.
+I’m Shambhavi Trivedi, a Computer Science undergraduate at SRM University, Ktr , Chennai.

 💻 I’m passionate about building real-world solutions through Java development, web technologies, and clean UI/UX design.
 Whether it’s crafting a strategy game in JavaFX, managing data with MySQL, or designing wireframes in Figma, I love the entire creative process of turning ideas into working products.